dappforce/subsocial-docs/docs/develop/grill-light/Extensions.md

 ## Structuring an extension in the chat

 A typical chat message on Grill has the following schema when it is sent to IPFS for storage.
+The data of each extension can be stored in the extensions field of the related chat message.

 ```json
 {